m0nds/invoice-app/README.md

 # 📄 Invoice Management System

 A modern, responsive invoice management application built with React, Firebase, and real-time WebSocket integration.
 This application provides a complete solution for creating, managing, and tracking invoices with a beautiful, mobile-first design.
+You can find the deployed version at https://invoice-app-three-gamma.vercel.app/

 ## 🚀 Features